-Garden Walk Buffalo is one of the largest and most spectacular garden tours in America.
-Each year, more than 340 private gardens are opened for a FREE public tour that takes place over two days on the last weekend of July.
-In 2009, an estimated 45,000 “walkers” attended the event.
+Garden Walk Buffalo the largest garden tour in America.
+Each year, more than 370 private gardens are opened for a FREE public tour that takes place over two days on the last weekend of July.
+In 2011, an estimated 60,000+ “walkers” attended the event.

 The Bullet Points:

 Saturday and Sunday, July 26 & 27, 2014, 10 a.m.-4 p.m.

 A FREE self-guided tour of 370+ urban gardens and historic neighborhoods.

 The largest garden tour in the United States.
 Garden Walk is one of the most unique urban events in America.